"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Related Work

-\paragraph{Offensive Language Detection} Ad hominems are related to different types of offensive language, including abusive language \citep{yin2009detection,chen2012detecting,nobata2016abusive}, hate speech \citep{warner2012detecting,kwok2013locate,djuric2015hate}, profanity \citep{sood2012profanity}, and microaggressions \citep{breitfeller2019finding}, and encompass a wide variety of forms.
-Ranging from outright insults to condescending responses, ad hominems are very much entrenched in the context in which they occur.
+\paragraph{Offensive Language Detection} Ad hominems occur in many forms and are related to different types of offensive language, including abusive language \citep{yin2009detection,chen2012detecting,nobata2016abusive}, hate speech \citep{warner2012detecting,kwok2013locate,djuric2015hate}, profanity \citep{sood2012profanity}, and the more subtle forms of microaggressions \citep{breitfeller2019finding} and projecting biases and stereotypes through power differentials in language \citep{sap-etal-2020-social}.
+Ranging from outright insults to condescension, ad hominems are a form of offensive language that is difficult to comprehensively and objectively define.
+Nonetheless, these responses are important to characterize, since they can irreparably damage a person's credibility.
+It is also generally important to identify these subtle forms of offensive language, since it is unclear if existing offensive language detection techniques are equally effective for these subtle forms.

-\paragraph{Harms in Dialogue Systems} Several different types of harms are known to affect conversational systems. \citet{ruane2019conversational} caution about several types of harm that can result from using conversational systems and propose principles such as trust and transparency that developers should strive towards. \citet{sheng2019woman} propose metrics to evaluate societal biases in language generation systems and \citet{curry2018metoo} study how conversational systems respond to sexual harassment.
-To reduce harms, \citet{khatri2018detecting} explore how to detect offensive content with a semi-supervised approach, \citet{sheng2020towards} present a technique for controlling biases in language generation, and \citet{dinan2019build} further show how adversarial attacks can be used to make a model more robust in its response towards offensive language usage by humans.
-Additionally, previous works such as \citet{li2016diversity} have shown that dialogue models can default to learned generic responses, e.g., ``\textit{I don’t know}''.
-Defaulting to generic yet harmful ad hominems learned from training data is an important model trait to identify, as this phenomenon can amplify existing harms for marginalized populations.
+\paragraph{Harms in Dialogue Systems} Conversational systems are known to perpetuate several types of harms. \citet{ruane2019conversational} caution about harms that can result from using conversational systems and propose striving for trust and transparency; \citet{roller2020recipes} suggest techniques for chatbot safety.
+For analysis, \citet{sheng2019woman} evaluate societal biases in language generation, \citet{curry2018metoo} study how conversational systems respond to sexual harassment, and \citet{khatri2018detecting} detect offensive content with a semi-supervised approach.
+To reduce harms, \citet{sheng2020towards} present a framework for controlling biases in language generation, and \citet{dinan2019build} show how adversarial attacks can make models more robust to offensive language usage from humans.